Learn How to Make Coffee with a French Press

 Coffee grinder

-If you can’t invest in a grinder at the moment, literally ask your coffee roaster to grind it very coarsely for you.
+If you can’t invest in a grinder at the moment, just ask your coffee roaster to grind it very coarsely for you.
 And you need to buy small quantities, because once ground, it will go stale faster.

 Scale and Measuring Cup

-Measuring out the correct Cafetière coffee ratio is important for a consistent taste from brew to brew.
+Measuring out the correct Press pot coffee ratio is important for a consistent taste from brew to brew.
 If you approximate, and you put too little, or too much grounds for the amount of water used, you’ll end up with a disappointing cup.
 I’ll show you later on. in this guide, how coffee flavor is affected by the amount of grounds used.

 Ideally, you’ll need a scale to weigh the coffee grounds, and a measuring cup to measure the amount of water.
-If you don’t have a scale, you could still utilize a spoon to measure the coffee grounds, but it’s a little trickier, due to the reality that beans have different density, depending of the roast level, and origin.
+If you don’t have a scale, you could still use a spoon to measure the coffee grounds, but it’s a little trickier, due to the reality that beans have different density, depending of the roast degree, and origin.
 Darker beans expand more during the roasting process, so you will have less coffee than a light roast, if you measure by volume.

 Timer